Conducting an HR assessment

 Follow through and communicate changes

-Finding areas for improvement is only the first step.
+Finding areas for improvement is the first step.
 Your assessment needs an action plan to be effective.
 Create a timeline and assign who should address issues.
 Communicate the results of the assessment and any changes to avoid confusion or resistance from staff.
-Be transparent and provide clear guidance on any updates.
+Be transparent and provide guidance on any updates.

 Where can I find help?